 A worker holds up a fuel pump nozzle after filling up the tank of a car at a petrol station in Cairo.

-The FAPC raised the price of a litre of 80-octance gasoline from EGP 7.5 to EGP 8, a litre of 92-octance from EGP 8.75 to EGP 9.25, and a litre of 95-octance from EGP 9.75 to EGP 10.75, according to a statement by the Ministry of Petroleum and Mineral Resources.
+The price for a litre of 80-octane gasoline rose from EGP 7 to EGP 7.25, 92-octane increased from EGP 8.25 to EGP 8.50, and 95-octane increased from EGP 9.25 to EGP 9.50, the Ministry of Petroleum and Mineral Resources announced in a statement.

 The price of diesel fuel remains at EGP 6.75 per litre, according to the statement.